university-of-suffolk/OpenDay-20250122/OR-workshop.md

 ---

-*This workshop is proudly hosted by [Your Institution/Organization].*
+*This workshop is proudly hosted by the School of Technology, Business and Arts, University of Suffolk.*